kubedb/docs/docs/guides/proxysql/monitoring/alerting.md

 Three rule groups are visible — `proxysql.database`, `proxysql.opsManager`, and `proxysql.provisioner` — all showing **OK**, confirming Prometheus has loaded and is evaluating the ProxySQL alert definitions every 30 seconds.

-> **Known chart bug (v2026.7.14):** The chart's own `values.yaml` declares nine alerts under the `database` group (`ProxySQLInstanceDown`, `ProxySQLServiceDown`, `ProxySQLTooManyConnections`, `ProxySQLHighThreadsRunning`, `ProxySQLSlowQueries`, `ProxySQLRestarted`, `ProxySQLHighQPS`, `ProxySQLHighIncomingBytes`, `ProxySQLHighOutgoingBytes`) plus a separate `cluster` group holding `ProxySQLCLusterSyncFailure`.
-Running `helm template`/`helm get manifest` against this same chart version now renders all of that correctly.
-However, the `PrometheusRule` actually installed live in this cluster contains only **one** rule under the group named `proxysql.database...` — and it is in fact the `cluster` group's `ProxySQLCLusterSyncFailure` rule content, mislabeled under the `database` group name, with the real database-health rules (instance/service down, connections, QPS, threads, slow queries, bytes) entirely absent, and no independent `proxysql.cluster...` group at all.
-Since the Helm release has never been upgraded (`generation: 1`, single revision) and `managedFields` shows only `helm` ever wrote the object, this indicates the chart's OCI artifact at tag `v2026.7.14` changed content after this release was first installed.
-If you need the full rule set, re-run the `helm upgrade` command above to reconcile the live object with the current chart content — the value of doing so is that you gain the missing `database`-group health alerts, at the cost of a brief `PrometheusRule` re-apply (no database downtime).

 ---

 ## Verify End-to-End